 Dec.
 14, 2003

 ``Impossible!
-No, I don't believe it,'' cried Rami Makhoul, who works at a jewelry store in the Syrian capital Damascus.
+No, I don't believe it,'' Rami Makhoul, who works at a jewelry store in the Syrian capital Damascus, exclaimed when the news broke Sunday.
 At an outdoor market in Cairo, shopkeepers could be heard yelling at each other, ``They say he's been captured, do you believe that?''

 ``I think this will bring security for the Iraqi people and hopefully they will set up real government rather than a de facto one,'' said Saudi lawyer Abdulrahman Mohammed. ``Saddam's capture is also good for Iraq's immediate neighbors and Saudi Arabia is one of them.''

 Rasheed al-Osaimi, a 22-year-old Saudi student, said the Iraqi leader should be tried and executed. ``Saddam should not be spared, he should get the death penalty, which is the least he deserves,'' he said.

 Makhoul, the jewelry store employee in Damascus, said he had mixed feelings.

 ``This is a great day for the Iraqi people and I share their happiness,'' he said. ``Saddam is a dictator and this should be the fate of all dictators.''

 Makhoul, however, said he was sad that Saddam should meet his fate at the hands of the Americans, whom he said ``cared nothing about the Iraqi people.''